openstack/openstack-ansible/doc/source/admin/scale-environment/scaling-mariadb-rabbitmq.rst

 service, migration of the database is slightly tricky and will include some downtime.

-First, we need to tell Neutron that from now on, the MySQL database for the service is listening on a different port.
+First, we need to tell Neutron that from now on, the MariaDB database for the service is listening on a different port.
 So you should add the following override to your ``user_variables.yml``: